anthochamp/dart-inet-connectivity-checker/README.md

 ```

-Or the [ac_connectivity](https://pub.dev/packages/ac_connectivity) package which extend connectivity_plus with Internet connectivity on all platform :
+Or the [ac_connectivity](https://pub.dev/packages/ac_connectivity) package which
+extend connectivity_plus with Internet connectivity on all platform:

 ```dart
 import 'package:ac_connectivity/ac_connectivity.dart';